 Assistance is available via gowithtourism.co.nz and a member of staff will be in touch within two working days to offer personalised support.

 The platform will also be a one-stop-shop for those wanting to upskill themselves, with free courses available online and options to explore educational pathways.

 Most foreign travellers can no longer enter New Zealand.

 Healthline has set up a dedicated 0800 number specifically for health-related calls about COVID-19.

 - Or for international SIMs +64 9 358 5453

 - People calling that line will be able to talk with a member of the National Telehealth Service and interpreters will be on hand.
 The number is staffed by nurses, paramedics and health advisors.

 If you have flu-like symptoms please call Healthline immediately.

 How each business deals with cancellations is their own individual commercial decision to make.
 There are no easy answers - we have seen a variety of responses across the industry so far, with people balancing their current needs with a longer-term view of securing good relationships for the future when things ease up again.
 Refer to your terms and conditions and do what you need to do or what you can.

-On 15 April the Commerce Commission released some guidance for businesses and consumers on consumers’ rights and businesses’ obligations for cancelled services and events.
+The Commerce Commission has released some guidance for businesses and consumers on consumers’ rights and businesses’ obligations for cancelled services and events.